zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/mobilescrollview/overview.md

 ---
-nav_title: Overview
+title: Overview
-title: How to use the Kendo UI MobileScrollView HtmlHelper extension, server-side ASP.NET MVC wrapper for Kendo UI Mobile ScrollView widget
+page_title: How to use the Kendo UI MobileScrollView HtmlHelper extension, server-side ASP.NET MVC wrapper for Kendo UI Mobile ScrollView widget
 description: Learn how to initialize Kendo UI MobileScrollView for ASP.NET MVC, handle Kendo UI MobileScrollView Events, access an existing scrollview with MobileScrollView HtmlHelper extension documentation.
 ---